kjetilmjos/m-connect/README.md

 # testing

-After doing changes to the code you have to do the following
+After doing changes to the code you have to do the following.